maximumkaiser/space_bot.py/README.md

 # spacebot
-spacebot is an open-sourced discord bot made using nextcord python framework
+spacebot is an open-sourced discord bot made using nextcord Python framework

 ## vision of spacebot
 the vision of spacebot is to make a fun and multipurpose bot